imkanhaiya/interview-questions/README.md

 - Arrays, functions, and dates are all objects internally.
 - `typeof null` returns `"object"` due to a historical bug, but `null` itself is a primitive.

+4. ### Difference between null and undefined?
+**null** - explicitely assigned to represent a value(null).
+**undefined**- variable declared but not assigned a value(default state).

+Developers use null when they want to explicitly indicate absence of value.

 ## RXJS

 1. ### What is difference between imperative vs declarative code [Explanation](https://www.youtube.com/watch?v=E7Fbf7R3x6I)